dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 This document is consistent with all terminology defined in
 {{I-D.driscoll-pqt-hybrid-terminology}}.

-The following terms are used throughout this document to describe the operations, roles, and behaviors of HPKE:
+The following terms are used throughout this document to describe these operations:

 - `concat(x0, ..., xN)`: returns the concatenation of byte
   strings. `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
-- `random(n)`: return a pseudorandom byte string of length `n` bytes produced by a cryptographically-secure random number generator.
+- `random(n)`: returns a byte string of length `n` bytes produced by a cryptographically-secure pseudorandom number generator.

 # Cryptographic Dependencies {#base-crypto}